bjornmeansbear/lectureScripts/ClimateDesigners.md

 To put it more succintly: *what should a climate designer make? what is a climate design?*

 Let's loop back to the beginning (everything is conneted, cycles are everywhere).
 The carbon negative book idea that helped connect Eric and Marc and I is an example of work Climate Designers should concept, make, and develop.
+Design objects that embodying the constraints of climate change in their concepts.

+{maybe omit this part}
-Designers envisioning objects from a possible future (FutureCone?); a future where spaceship Earth (Buckmister Fuller?) is restored to it's safe operating range of CO2[^SafeCO2].
-Envisioning design objects from a sustainable future and trying to make them real signals a sea change for culture at large in the present.
-Pointing our peers to an alternate future, make that future desirable which shifts what is possible today.
+> Designers envisioning objects from a (better?) possible future {FutureCone?}; a future where spaceship Earth {Buckmister Fuller?} is restored to it's safe operating range of CO2[^SafeCO2].
+Trying to make these envisioned objects real signals a sea change for culture-at-large in the present.
+This Points us to an alternate improved future, which design can make desirable (not in a greenwashed way but in a real, tangible, your life and wellbeing will be improved way) which starts to shift what is possible today.

-While a sequestering book isn't likely to exist anytime soon, just the idea of an object like that is useful.
+While a sequestering book isn't likely to exist anytime soon, the very idea of an object like that is useful.
 Bringing objects into someone's periphery which show you something otherwise intangible, one can't help but recognize and acknowledge CO2 in the atmosphere in a new way.
 The idea is that the book would require the absorption of known amount of CO2 to become legible — the becomes a sign for X quantity of carbon and helps one grasp what is otherwise so ephemeral, so invisble.

 My favorite example of this is unfrouantely another unmade idea: The Bjarke Ingels Group Amager Bakke smoestack.
 Amager Bakke is a waste to energy plant so clean that only CO2 and water vapor come out of its smoke stack.
 So an idea BIG had was that CO2 and water vapor would be intentionally trapped in the smokestack.
 Once 1 ton of CO2 was collected, a ring is puffed into the sky.
 This ring would then help fathom how much CO2 we are releasing? how to visualize what 416ppm vs 350ppm means so its not just invisible, ephemeral, intagible… This idea lives on in an episode of Netflix's Abstract… but was unfortuantely not made — but what an amazing design idea that gets at how we concretize these intagibles…

-## Signs signaling Sustainability (NOT greenwashing)
+## Signs signaling Sustainability

 I like to call objects like these "Signs signaling Sustainability."
 This is the real opportunity for Designers taking climate action — how to turn every designed object, every design opportunity, into a sign that signals sustainability.
 To make tangible, make understandable something important about climate change and bring it directly into your design work.
 This is doable no matter the project, and no matter the prompt.